miura/MultiStackRegistration/README.md

   * bbusse@stanford.edu
 * Kota Miura (Minor upgrades, v1.46)
   * Mavenized, Scripting enabled, bug fixing.
   * miura@cmci.info

+## Installation

+Please add the plugin "MultistackReg" using Update Sites function in Fiji.

+* briefly, [help > Update...], then in the Updater window, click "Manage Update Site", and tick "MultiStackReg" (also tick "BIG_EPFL" for the dependency) - close the window, click "Apply Changes".
+When downloading is done, please restart Fiji.

 ## Dependencies

 * ImageJ
   * <http://imagej.org>
-* TurboReg (Bundled in Fiji)
+* TurboReg
   * <http://bigwww.epfl.ch/thevenaz/turboreg/>
-  * TurboReg is included in the UpdateSite package from "BIG_EPFL", so you can simply add the site to your Fiji installation.
+  * TurboReg is included in the UpdateSite package from "BIG_EPFL", so please simply add the site to your Fiji installation.

 ## Usage

-Welcome to MultiStackReg v1.4!
+Welcome to MultiStackReg v1.5!

 This plugin has three modes of use: